zuozhenggh/learning-library/developer-library/ords-in-oci/setups/setups.md

 ### Create a Dynamic Group

-Start off by creating a dynamic group.
+Let's start off by creating a dynamic group.
 This group will be used with policy generation in the next step.
 More on Dynamic Groups can be found [here](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm).

 1. Use the OCI web console drop down menu and select **Identity & Security**, then **Dynamic Groups**.